intelliment/virgo-plan-generator/README.md

 * version - Version of the Plan file.
 The default value is the project version.
 * scoped - Indicates if the plan will be scoped (true or false).
 The default value is false.
 * atomic - Indicates if the plan will be atomic (true or false).
 The default value is true.
+* order - Comma separated bundle symbolic name in the desired order in the plan.
+This parameter is optional.

 The generated plan will be contain the list of entries for each _OSGi-fied_ JAR with _type=bundle_